Skip to main content

 Bio

-Dr. Williams is a double alumna of NC State University (Wilson College of Textiles), earning her Ph.D. in Fiber and Polymer Science (Chemistry minor) in 2018 and her B.S. in Polymer and Color Chemistry in 2014.
-Her doctoral research investigated approaches to the design of sustainable permanent hair dyes and was conducted under the direction of Dr. Harold S. Freeman.
-Dr. Williams is a 2015 National Science Foundation Graduate Research Fellow and visionary and co-developer of the first publicly available hair dye substance chemical database (300+ compounds).
-In addition to her academic research experience, she has held various roles in the chemicals industry including research and sales and has worked at Tokyo Chemical Industry, Cotton Incorporated, and American & Efird.
-As part of her doctoral studies she was a visiting researcher at Ashland Specialty Ingredients, Materials Science division.
+Dr. Williams Cherry is a double alumna of NC State University (Wilson College of Textiles), earning her Ph.D. in Fiber and Polymer Science (with a Chemistry minor) in 2018 and her B.S. in Polymer and Color Chemistry in 2014.
+Her doctoral research, conducted under the mentorship of Dr. Harold S. Freeman, focused on the development of more sustainable permanent hair dyes.
+As a 2015 NSF Graduate Research Fellow, she co-developed the first publicly available hair dye substance chemical database (300+ compounds), advancing data-driven dye design.

 Education